 - Carrying a concealed gun without a license

 - Using a gun while impaired by alcohol or drugs

 - Possessing a gun on school grounds or at a school event

 - Possessing a gun as a convicted felon

 It is also unlawful to use a gun to commit another crime, such as armed robbery or assault with a deadly weapon.
 More severe penalties can be imposed with guns are used in the commission of other crimes.
 An Attorney who knows state gun and firearms laws could explain other gun-related offenses prohibited in Tequesta.

-Penalties for Violating Gun Laws in Tequesta
+What are the Penalties for Violating Gun Laws in Tequesta?

 Tequesta’s penalties for second-degree Misdemeanor gun law violations are a $500 fine and possible confinement in jail for up to 60 days.
 Examples of second-degree Misdemeanors include the open carry of a gun in public and using a gun while impaired and under the influence of drugs or alcohol.
 First-degree Misdemeanors, such as firing a gun in public, are punishable by a $1,000 fine and a jail sentence of up to 12 months.

-Penalties for Felony Gun Offenses
+What are the Penalties for Felony Gun Offenses?